 Proof: We will use a proof by contradiction.
 Let G = (V, E) be a graph for which Prim's algorithm does not generate an MST.
-Define an ordering on the vertices according to the order in which they were added by Prim's algorithm to the MST: $v_0, v_1, ..., v{n-1}$ .
-Let edge $e_i$ connect $(v_x, v_i)$ for some x < i and $i \ge 1$ .
-Let $e_j$ be the lowest numbered (first) edge added by Prim's algorithm such that the set of edges selected so far cannot be extended to form an MST for G. In other words, $e_j$ is the first edge where Prim's algorithm "went wrong."
+Define an ordering on the vertices according to the order in which they were added by Prim's algorithm to the MST: $v_0, v_1, ..., v{n-1}$.
+Let edge e_i connect (v_x, v_i) for some x < i and $i \ge 1$.
+Let e_j be the lowest numbered (first) edge added by Prim's algorithm such that the set of edges selected so far cannot be extended to form an MST for G. In other words, e_j is the first edge where Prim's algorithm "went wrong."
 Let G be the "true" MST.
-Call G by the vertex connected by edge G by that is, G by the vertex connected by edge G by that is, G by the vertex connected by edge G by that is, G by the vertex connected by edge G by the vertex connected G by the vertex connected G by the vertex connected G by the vertex G by the
+Call G be the vertex connected by edge G by that is, G call to the vertex connected by edge G by that is, G call to G be a graph for which Prim's algorithm to the MST.